jenesaisdiq/SparkButton/README.md

-1.Blink an LED - How to control the smart LEDs on this board 2.Blink all the LEDs - An extension on the simplest case 3.LEDs and Buttons - How to read the buttons on the Button, and make LEDs blink with them 4.Motion - The Spark Button also has an accelerometer on it to measure motion- this shows how the related functions work
+1.Blink an LED - How to control the smart LEDs on this board 2.Blink all the LEDs - An extension on the simplest case 3.LEDs and Buttons - How to read the buttons on the Button, and make LEDs blink with them 4.Good Combination - A set of button and LED conditionals that I happen to like and use frequently 5.Motion - The Spark Button also has an accelerometer on it to measure motion- this shows how the related functions work 6.Orientation - How to use the accelerometer functions to determine the orientation 7.Internet - Send that data out to the world!

 Watch for gauge and other display additions to this library!